Skip to main content

 • Compatible agricultural uses should be allowed in wetlands.
 Wetland vegetation should be defined as obligate hydrophytes.

-• County drain/water resources commissions should be the sole authority on public drains, culverts and maintenance.
+• County drain or water resources commissions should be the sole authority on public drains, culverts and maintenance.

 • Statewide standards for wetland determinations and historical function must be established to ensure uniform application at all locations.